Ciudad Sahagún: Housing units (colognes)

-Incorpororation to the municipality of Tepeapulco
+Incorporation to the municipality of Tepeapulco

 In 1971 Ciudad Sahagún was incorporated into the municipality of Tepeapulco.

 Entrance to neoliberalism

-After the arrival of different plants, several economic events (like the arrival of foreign brands in Mexico) forced the Renault plant to shutter in 1986, with the loss of 7000 jobs.
+After the arrival of different plants, several economic events (like the arrival of foreign brands in Mexico) forced the Renault plant to shut in 1986, with the loss of 7000 jobs.

 At Sidena, in state hands, there were liquidity problems due to the looting of its coffers by managers, according to a study by the state government.
 In the late 1980s, Concarril was taken over by Bombardier, a Canadian equity firm and its transformation brought less paternalistic policies affecting unionized workers, who until then enjoyed privileges such as exemption from property taxes and utilities, which the company absorbed.

 By 1993, National Steel filed for bankruptcy due to liquidity problems.
 In January 2002 Dina closed its last factory (DINA-Trucks).
 Earlier it had separated from DINA-Buses, acquired by Motor Coach Industries (MCI).